Back to LLD Concepts

 Composition"Should I use HAS-A instead of IS-A here?"

-Advanced OOP"Can a language feature handle this pattern automatically?"
+Advanced OOP"Can a language feature handle this automatically?"

 Take OOP Further with Design Patterns